These are the Terms agreed between

 1.3 Balance Payment - This final balance payment is due 42 days prior to the booked wedding date unless the client has agreed beforehand an extended final due date in writing from Premier Carriage.
-If payment is not received on or before that date the vehicle/s will automatically be deemed as cancelled and all monies paid will be forfeited.
+If payment is not received on or before that date the vehicle/s will automatically be deemed as cancelled and all monies paid will be forfeited and the vehicle supplier reserves the right to pursuit the outstanding balance via their dedicated collection agency.
 Vehicles will not be provided unless the full balance has been received.
 It is the client’s responsibility to ensure the balance is paid on time.
 Read FAQ 35 on how to make payments and type of payments accepted.
 View T&C’s 4.1 for balance refund in case of cancellation

 1.4 Full Payment – Any bookings made within 42 days of the booked wedding date will require a Full Payment.
 The vehicle will not be confirmed as booked until receipt of full payment.